 The New Zealand subantarctic islands are home to the southernmost-growing trees in the southwest Pacific, a region of global importance climatically and ecologically but for which there is a very little observational data.
-In sheltered locations, some Dracophyllum have been shown to reach more than four metres in height, with their growth hypothesised to be controlled by temperature.
-By measuring the thickness of annual tree rings, Dracophyllum provides the possibility of developing a natural weather record back to the 19th century to better understand past, present and future change.
+In sheltered locations, some Dracophyllum have been shown to reach more than four metres in height, with their growth strongly influenced by temperature.
+By measuring the thickness of annual tree rings, Dracophyllum offers the possibility of developing a natural weather record back to the 19th century to better understand past, present and future change.

 Dracophyllum trees on Campbell Island (52˚S)